Semiconcavity for the minimum time problem in presence of time delay effects: Preliminaries

-For any initial datum $x\in C([-\tau,0];\mathbb{R}^{n})$ and for any control $u$, we set i.e. $\theta(x,u)\in [0,+\infty]$ is the first time at which the trajectory $y(\cdot;x,u)$ reaches the target $\mathcal{K}$. \\Moreover, we define the \textit{reachable set} $\mathcal{R}$ as the set of all initial data starting from which the target can be reached in a finite time, namely The optimal control problem we deal with, called the \textit{minimum time problem}, is the following:
+i.e. $\theta(x,u)\in [0,+\infty]$ is the first time at which the trajectory $y(\cdot;x,u)$ reaches the target $\mathcal{K}$.
+Moreover, we define the \textit{reachable set} $\mathcal{R}$ as the set of all initial data starting from which the target can be reached in a finite time, namely

+The optimal control problem we deal with, called the \textit{minimum time problem}, is the following: